Wideweb/game-engine/README.md

   <img width="364" alt="Skybox - cubemap scene" src="https://user-images.githubusercontent.com/3997537/166562324-b966a7df-0edd-48f7-8460-750f0dbf9750.png">

   **5.7 PBR.** Aims to mimic light in a physically plausible way.
-The algorithm used is based on the metal workflow that allows you to define metal and roughness maps for materials.
+The algorithm used is based on the metal workflow that allows you to define *metal*, *roughness* and *ambient occlusion* maps for materials.

  Blinn-Phong model: